 Our history

 The Trust was founded in 1995.
 Communism had fallen in the Soviet Union and Eastern Europe, apartheid was over in South Africa, the military dictatorships in Latin America had ended, China was opening up and women’s rights and LGBT rights were expanding.
-It felt like a hopeful era for human rights, but we also realised, witnessing how little was done to stop ethnic cleansing in the Balkans, genocide in Rwanda, and devastation of Russia’s successive campaigns in Chechnya, how fragile that hope in fact was.
+It felt like a hopeful era for human rights, but we also realised, witnessing how little was done to stop ethnic cleansing in the Balkans, genocide in Rwanda, and the devastation of Russia’s successive campaigns in Chechnya, how fragile that hope in fact was.

 We have always believed in the autonomy of the organisations we support.
 We are keenly aware of the power imbalance between donors and grantees, and fund our grantees in a spirit of solidarity and true co-operation.
 The people we support know better than we do the realities on the ground and how best to use their resources to meet those realities.
 Most of our grants, therefore, are not earmarked for particular projects.
-Our programme staff do a rigorous assessment of proposed grantees, and once a group has passed through that process we regard them as equal partners, and support them with long-term unrestricted grants.
+Our programme staff conduct a rigorous assessment of proposed grantees, and once a group has passed through that process we regard them as equal partners, and support them with long-term unrestricted grants.

 Sigrid Rausing